 This is sure to be the most boring sections in this review.
 As a whole, GTBets is about as run of the mill and standard as they come.

 First, The lines come out at a decent time.
 They don’t rush to get their lines out, but they aren’t slow to get them out ever either.
 Second, you typically get the standard 20 cent lines that are seen across all the major sportsbooks.
-Last, the minimum online wager for a match is one dollar, which is also pretty much the standard across the industry.
+Last, the minimum online wager for a bet is one dollar.
+This is pretty much the standard across the industry.

 Odds Prices and minimum bet limits: 7/10

 GTBets offers a slick design coupled with easy navigation to make their mobile platform a good one.

 Navigation at the bottom of the screen allows the user to choose between the sportsbook, casino, and all of their account information.
 The menus are then designed to pop up in the middle of your screen to make it easy to select which sport or option you wish to choose.

 With the 2016 update, the mobile site looks very similar to the desktop site.
 With their update in the summer of 2018, it’s safe to say that they’ve come close to perfecting it.
-So, if you as a user, place a high importance on the quality of the mobile site then I would certainly direct you toward GTBets.
+So, if you as a user, place a high importance on the quality of the mobile site then we would certainly direct you toward the GTBets sportsbook.

 Mobile Betting Platform: 10/10